Image of 3 male students in athletic attire walking away from the camera up stairs in the right of the photo to the CVCC Quad

 College Transfer

 Catawba Valley Community College’s University Transfer programs enable students to earn an associate degree while completing general education and core coursework towards a bachelor’s degree at a four-year college or university.
-Statewide articulation agreements are in place to ensure a smooth transition.
-To learn more visit Student Services and ask to speak with an Enrollment Manager.

 The Associate in Arts (AA) degree is designed for students who want to transfer and pursue a bachelor’s degree in one of the liberal arts disciplines – accounting, business administration, art, criminal justice, English, history, political science, psychology, social work, sociology, and others.
 These programs typically have fewer mathematics and science course requirements than the Associate in Science (AS) degree.